zachbanks/dotfiles/README.markdown

 This creates a symbolic link between the two files. **Note: Do not use relative paths with ln.** In other words, for `source_file` make sure that you use `~/.dotfiles/source_file` and for `link_file` use
 `~/.link_file`.
 If the dotfile already exists in your home directory, make sure you overwrite it by adding the `-f` flag to `ln`: `ln -sf source link`.

+[pk-ssh]:
-[pk-ssh] Setting Up SSH Public-Key Authentication
+Setting Up SSH Public-Key Authentication
 ===

 SSH public-key authentication allows you to not have to use a password when logging into a trusted computer via SSH.